top 0

 Craft beer enthusiasts will likely know this friendly neighbourhood bar and bottle shop, whose glowing neon light can be seen from all the way down the hill at the junction of Peel and Hollywood.
 Despite being barely larger than a postage stamp, the beer selection here is wide and globe-trotting, with six options on draught and a good deal more in the well-stocked fridges.

-As a bar that prides itself on having affordable prices all the time, 99 Bottles doesn’t “do” happy hour (you can ask about their Saturday night free-flow deal if that’s something that appeals to you, though)—but with drinks starting at $33, every hour is happy hour at 99.
+As a bar that prides itself on having affordable prices all the time, 99 Bottles doesn’t “do” happy hour, you can ask about their Saturday night free-flow deal if that’s something that appeals to you, though.
 Not much of a beer drinker?
-Ask about their craft cocktails—we’re big fans of the guava gin & tonic ($60).
+Ask about their craft cocktails—we’re big fans of the guava gin and tonic.

 99 Bottles, 59A Peel Street, Soho, Central